pbrandt1/flight-dynamics-tutorials/Mars_Stationary_Satellite.md

 ## Conclusions

 We demonstrated the stable longitudes for a satellite in Mars stationary orbit.
 We plotted the coverage area in modern tools to see what possible sites for missions in the 2020's a single stationary satellite could support.
-A single Mars stationary satellite cannot support both the planned NASA and ESA mission sites in the 2020's.
+A single Mars stationary satellite placed at the stable 167.83 longitude could support 3 missions: the Curiosity rover at Gale crater, the Insight lander at Elysium Planitia, and the Mars 2020 rover at Columbia Hills if that site is chosen.
 We calculated the eclipses for the satellite and determined that they were not as bad as the eclipses that Earth stationary satellites endure.
-My conclusion is that a Mars stationary satellite could be a good idea for the 3030's if there is more of a consensus around which part of Mars to explore and develop.

 For further analysis, we could to determine the amount of fuel required to place a spacecraft in a Mars stationary orbit.